kosmos-industrie40/kosmos-mediator/README.md

 # intern-mqtt-db

-This project will insert received messages into a database and send a mqtt messages to the next ml-tool in the ml-pipline
+This project will insert received messages into a database and send a mqtt messages to the next ml-tool in the ml-pipeline

 ## Table of Content